 Office 2013 and 2016 desktop applications (including Outlook and Skype for Business) can connect to Office 365 after Duo AD FS adapter installation only if Modern Authentication is enabled for your Office 365 tenant (or you've constructed your MFA rules to exclude Office client applications).
 More information about Modern Authentication, including a list of Office applications that support Modern Authentication, is available at the Office Blog.

-To upgrade Duo on an AD FS 3 or 4 server, you first disable the Duo Authentication for AD FS authentication method in the AD FS Management console.
+To upgrade the Duo AD FS plugin server, first disable the Duo Authentication for AD FS authentication method in the AD FS Management console.

 Launch the AD FS Management console on your AD FS internal server.

-Navigate to AD FS → Authentication Policies and click the Edit Global Multi-factor Authentication... action (AD FS 3) or AD FS → Service → Authentication Methods and click the Edit Multi-factor Authentication Methods... action (AD FS 4).
+Navigate to AD FS → Authentication Policies and click the Edit Global Multi-factor Authentication... action (AD FS 2012 R2) or AD FS → Service → Authentication Methods and click the Edit Multi-factor Authentication Methods... action (AD FS 2016+).

 Uncheck the box next to the Duo Authentication for AD FS X.X.X.X authentication method to disable Duo protection.
 Note that in older releases of Duo for AD FS the authentication method is called Duo Security for AD FS 3.0.